mspbannister/ud120-projects/final_project/P5_submission.md

 ```
 *(note 'total_stock_value' and 'from_poi_to_this_person' were used in each test, but the classifier parameters remained constant)*

 It is possible that other potential features lie in the data set that would lead to more accurate classifications.
-For example, we might search all the emails for the presence of keywords, e.g. “[special purpose entities]( https://en.wikipedia.org/wiki/Enron_scandal#Special_purpose_entities)” and determine the frequency that they were used by individuals.
+For example, we might search all the emails for the presence of key words or phrases, e.g. “[special purpose entities]( https://en.wikipedia.org/wiki/Enron_scandal#Special_purpose_entities)” and determine the frequency that they were used by individuals.
 I would be interested in exploring this further in a future investigation.

 ## Declaration